-Are you interested in service?
+Are you interested in service and social justice?
 Do you want to build your resume and form professional connections?
 Do you want to get to know the Des Moines community?

 If you answered yes, check out the Engaged Citizen Corps, which allows for all of these opportunities through an enriching experience with a tight-knit group of people.

 Drake University's Engaged Citizen Corps is an intentionally designed curriculum and service-learning internship experience for entering first year students that exposes members to issues of social justice while providing them hands on experience to impact the Des Moines community.
-Members dedicate themselves not only to weekly service-learning hours but to making connections between their community experiences and academic pursuits.
+Members dedicate themselves not only to weekly service-learning hours with a non-profit in the community but to making connections between their community experiences and academic pursuits.
 The service is directly integrated into the assignments and activities of 3 courses plus a year-long seminar (11 credits total) and still allows students the opportunity to take other courses toward the pursuit of their major.
 Service sites represent agencies working across multiple areas of economic and community development for example affordable housing, transportation and bikability, health and safety, business cultivation, and arts and culture.

 The 2018-2019 student application is now available: Apply today!